Skip to content

 For reasons of clarity and to avoid redundancy, optionally, institutions can decide to skip the general media type description for film and video, since it is already implicit in the specific media type.

-1. For film and video: the width of the film stock or of the magnetic tape on which the Item is fixed;
+The specific media type for analogue film and video can be the width of the film stock or of the magnetic tape on which the Item is fixed.

-For digital files, it is most important for users to immediately identify the file container or wrapper (MXF, MOV, DPX, etc.) rather than the physical media on which it is stored.
-Physical media storing a file can change, but that does not necessarily mean that the file format has changed.
+For digital files, it is most important for users to immediately identify the file container or wrapper (MXF, MOV, DPX, etc.) rather than the physical media on which it is stored, because the physical media storing a file can change, but that does not necessarily mean that the file format has changed.
 It is the digital file format that is the important distinguishing factor.
-Information on the specific codecs and resolution are captured in other Item elements.
+Information on the specific codecs and resolution are captured in other Item properties.

 For optical media, only add commercially produced media here.
-If the optical media is “writable” and is being used to store a digital file, put the digital file format in the gen- eral carrrier type, and the optical storage media in specific media type.
+If the optical media is “writable” and is being used to store a digital file, put the digital file format in the general media type, and the optical storage media in specific media type.

-Record the specific carrier type, selecting from a suitable controlled list.
+Record the specific media type, selecting from a suitable controlled list.
 A suggested list, which is open and not exhaustive, can be found in Manifestation Specific Media Type.

 Description of the preservation or access status of the Item.
 Select term from a controlled list, e.g.